NET Scheme

 Primary NETs work in partnership with local English language teachers to provide students with an authentic English learning environment.
 They also help to develop school-based teaching strategies and curriculum materials, and contribute to the professional development of fellow teachers.

-NET teachers support and strengthen English language learning and teaching in a number of important ways, including:
+NETs support and strengthen English language learning and teaching in a number of important ways, including:

 • developing innovative learning and teaching methods, materials, curricula and activities to meet the needs of local students